defensivepatent/model-defensive-patent/DPL_Markdown.md

 	(b) contains the entity's or individual’s contact information; and

 	(c) is submitted to the DPL Website.

+        (d) was made no sooner than one year after any written exclusive license agreement or other written agreement that precludes or is inconsistent with the grant of a license to Licensee of the scope that would otherwise be granted in this License

 13. 'Patent' means any right, now or later acquired, under any national or international patent law from a governmental body authorized to issue such rights, including rights embodied within patent applications, granted patents, including, but not limited to, continuations, continuations-in-part, divisionals, provisionals, results of any patent reexaminations, and reissues.